Lore · Book VI · Fiction

 Small throats stop before dawn.

+The development minister objected to poetic rendering.
 The petitioners objected to calling it poetic when the mortality data were attached.
+The judge sustained both objections and asked for the confidence table.

-Not from the bay.
-The court allowed it as comparative evidence because the petitioners needed to show that nonhuman address and social meaning were scientifically plausible.
-The elephant was on another continent, recorded years earlier, responding to a call addressed specifically to her.
+The third witness was an elephant.
+Not from the bay; the court allowed it as comparative evidence, because the petitioners had to show that nonhuman address and social meaning were scientifically plausible.
+The elephant was on another continent, recorded years earlier, answering a call addressed by name to her.
 The clip lasted twelve seconds.
 She raised her head, answered, and moved toward the hidden speaker.

 Pelagos-9 rendered: